-223. THE HISTORY OF GERMANY.
-A survey of German history with particular attention given to the period from the Reformation to the present.
+223 THE HISTORY OF GERMANY.
+S. A survey of German history with particular attention given to the period from the Reformation to the present.
 Included in the course are: medieval background, the Reformation and its impact on later German developments, the religious wars, intellectual developments of the eighteenth and nineteenth centuries, the movement toward political unity in the nineteenth century, World War I, the Wiemar Republic, the rise of the Nazi movement.
 Mr. F. Roberts.
-Not offered 1975-76.